New Plumbing Coupons: Click Here to View Current Discounts

 • As always, plug the second side of the sink with a rubber plug.

-• Turn the wet-dry vacuum on the highest setting.
-This should unclog the drain.If this method does not work, you can try an auger, also known as a drain snake.
-If you have a disposal, you will not be able to feed the auger from the top.
-You can still unclog the sink with the auger, but you will have to cap off the disposal drain to keep the dirty water from backing up in the disposal or dishwasher.
+If the wet-dry vacuum does not work, you can try an auger, also known as a drain snake.
+If you have a garbage disposal, you will not be able to feed the auger from the top; you can still unclog the sink with the auger, but you will need to cap off the disposal drain to keep dirty water from backing up into the disposal or dishwasher.

 • Feed the auger into the drain until you reach the clog.
 When you meet resistance, you’ve found your clog.

 • Once you find the clog, you may be able to grab and pull the clog out.
 However, if that doesn’t work, you will need to push it out.
-To do this, pull about a foot or foot and a half or extra cable from the auger, and use it to push the clog out.
+To do this, pull about a foot or foot and a half of extra cable from the auger, and use it to push the clog out.

 • If you don’t meet resistance, the clog may be further down the pipe.

-If the clog is further down the pipe, you will need to run the auger through the pipe into the wall, which means you will have to undo the connections underneath the sink, and while you can certainly try this, your clog could well be in the main line, and you will need a licensed plumber in Ashville to clear the drain.
+If the clog is further down the pipe, you will need to run the auger through the pipe into the wall, which means you will have to undo the connections underneath the sink, and while you can certainly try this, your clog could well be in the main line, and you will need a licensed plumber in Asheville to clear the drain.

 One clogged drain can lead to major problems, and we can handle all your needs, from kitchen plumbing, valve replacement, water pressure, minor and major leaks, water heater repair and installation, to repairs, installation, maintenance, and upgrades to all your plumbing fixtures and service.